 While the Assuris safety net is strong, it is still a best practice to purchase annuities from large, financially stable insurance companies with high credit ratings to minimize risk.

+Carefully weigh the trade-offs based on your personal need for security and flexibility, and your overall financial plan.
 With thorough planning you can look to the future with confidence and optimism, embracing the excitement of your next chapter without financial fears holding you back.

 FAQs about Annuity in Canada